Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: Preliminaries and main results

 \subsubsection{Multiscale substitution tilings}

-Multiscale substitution tilings are defined as limits of patches of the form $F^{\sigma}_t(S)$ with respect to a suitabe topology, where $\sigma$ is an irreducible incommensurable substitution scheme with substitution rules in which all tiles are translated copies of the substitution tiles $\omega_\sigma$.
-These limits give rise to a tiling space $\mathbb{X}_\sigma^F$ of multiscale substitution tilings of $\R^d$, and all tilings in $\mathbb{X}_\sigma^F$ consist of tiles which are translated copies of $\tau_\sigma$, appearing in a bounded set of scales.
-In addition they have uniform patch frequencies, and $\mathbb{X}_\sigma^F$ is uniquely ergodic with respect to translations in $\R^d$.
-Though computing these patch frequencies is a very complicated task in general, when considering patches that consist of a single tile the frequencies of Theorem \ref{thm: Random formulas} exist and are the same with limits taken along any van Hove sequence in $\R^d$, uniformly for any tiling in the space $\X_\sigma^F$.
-This is summarized in the following Corollary \ref{cor: Tilings formulas}, see \cite{SmiSol} for a thorough introduction to this construction and proofs of the results stated above.
+Tilings of $\R^d$ are {\it generated} by a substitution scheme $\sigma$ as limits of patches of the form $F^{\sigma}_t(S)$, taken with respect to a suitable topology.
+If we assume that the tiles in the substitution rules $\varrho_\sigma$ are all translated copies of the substitution tiles $\omega_\sigma$, then these tilings consist of tiles that are rescaled translated copies of the prototiles $\tau_\sigma$ and appear in a bounded set of scales.
+Moreover, tiles appear in uniform frequencies that are independent of the tiling itself and of the {\it van Hove sequence} of sets in $\R^d$ used to approach the limit, where a sequence of sets $(A_q)_{q\ge 1}$ is van Hove if the volumes of the $A_q$'s grow faster than the volumes of the $r$-neighborhoods of their boundaries, for any $r>0$.
+A thorough introduction to this construction and proofs of these results appear in \cite{SmiSol}.
+In view of our main result, Corollary \ref{cor: Tilings formulas} provides explicit formulas for these frequencies.